JamesBrownR/MeetingSurge/_posts/2025-12-20-website-not-getting-calls.md

 <!-- Blog Content Area -->
 <div class="blog-container">
     <article class="blog-post">
     <p>You check your website analytics.
 People are visiting.
 Some are even spending time on your site.
 But your phone isn't ringing.
 Your contact form coughs up spam.
-And you're watching customers march to competitors instead.</p>
+And you're watching customers swarm to competitors instead.</p>
     <p>You can keep optimizing for clicks, but you're reading this because you feel the truth.
 Numbers are nice, money is better.
 And right now, you're pouring money into a website driving people away.
 Let me show you exactly how to fix it.</p>

       <h2>The #1 Reason: Your Contact Info Is Playing Hide and Seek</h2>